Water Heater Leaking? Causes, Dangers & What To Do Immediately

 How long does a water heater typically last before leaking?

-Tank-style water heaters last an average of 8–12 years before they begin showing signs of corrosion, sediment damage, or component failure.
-Tankless models can last 15–20 years with proper maintenance.
-Regular upkeep — flushing, anode rod replacement, and annual inspections — can push these timelines significantly further.
+Tank-style water heaters last an average of 8 to 12 years before they begin showing signs of corrosion, sediment damage, or component failure.
+Tankless models can last 15 to 20 years with proper maintenance.
+Regular upkeep like flushing, anode rod replacement, and annual inspections can push these timelines significantly further.
 If your tank is approaching or past 10 years and leaking, replacement is almost always the smarter financial choice.

 Does homeowner's insurance cover a leaking water heater?

-Homeowner's insurance typically covers water damage caused by a sudden and accidental water heater failure, such as a burst tank.
-However, it generally does not cover the cost of repairing or replacing the water heater itself, nor does it cover damage from a slow leak that was left unaddressed over time.
-Always document the damage immediately with photos and contact your insurer to understand your specific coverage before making repairs.
+Homeowner's insurance in 2026 typically covers water damage caused by a sudden and accidental water heater failure, such as a burst tank, but it generally does not cover the cost of repairing or replacing the water heater itself.
+Insurers will likely deny claims tied to wear and tear, lack of maintenance, or slow leaks that went unaddressed over months.
+Document the damage immediately with photos and contact your insurer right away to understand your specific coverage before making repairs.

 Find Trusted & Licensed Plumbers in Ohio